Monarch Mountain (ski area): History

-Ski School
+Expansion Into No Name Basin

-A Sprung building was built in 2007 to be the new home for the ski school and rental shop.
-The ski school offers lessons for all ages and abilities in all three disciplines (ski, snowboard, and telemark).
-All equipment needed for the three disciplines are available for rental on-site.
-The rental shop also has tune-ups and waxing.
+As of July 8, 2024 Monarch Mountain has received approval by the US Forest Service to expand into No Name Basin.
+Previously accessed by Monarch's cat-skiing operation, it will feature 10 cut trails and an additional 75 acres of gladed terrain for skiers and snowboarders to explore.
+A fixed-grip triple chairlift, rising nearly 1,000 vertical feet, will serve the mostly intermediate and advanced terrain.

 Terrain parks

 The run formerly known as Slo-Motion was developed into the K2 terrain park in 2008.
 It is composed of all-natural features, including logs, stumps, and jumps.
 The run can be used by anyone, even if they have no intent of using any of the features.
 It is next known as the Never Summer terrain park.
-As of 2021 it is now known as Steel City.
+As of 2021, it is now known as Steel City.

 There is a small park at the base of the panorama double chairlift called Tilt.

 Snow Cat

-Monarch Cat Skiing offers 1,635 acres of diverse expert terrain featuring wide open bowls, steep chutes, beautiful glades and tree skiing.
+Monarch Cat Skiing offers 1,635 acres of diverse expert terrain featuring wide open bowls, steep chutes, beautiful glades, and tree skiing.